ydahal1/ydahal1/jokes.md

-What do you call a magician who has lost their magic?
-Ian.
+When my wife told me to stop impersonating a flamingo, I had to put my foot down.

 [
-Wed Sep 10 00:25:47 UTC 2025
+Thu Sep 11 00:26:45 UTC 2025
  ]